TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 - Review ready PR [Student: submit responses: allow student to add a comment for each response #7239](https://github.com/TEAMMATES/teammates/pull/8830#issuecomment-408206579)

 Retrospect on Week 11:
 This week I majorly worked upon fixing issues related to tests that I added last week in which I learnt to avoid introducing dependencies between tests as much as possible.
 There was also lot of discussion about overall UI of feedback comments feature.
-No major difficulties faced.
 Current focus is on getting the basic feedback participant comments feature right, which means there wouldn't be any time left to work upon optional features.

 Week 12 Plan:
 - [ ] Code review